Mistakes to avoid when picking a domain name

 I’ve picked several domain names myself and seen lots of other choices as well over many years.
-Over that time I’ve learned a few dos and don’ts from this process.
+Over that time I’ve learned a few things to do (and NOT to do) from this process.
 It can be tricky to find a domain name that checks every box, especially as more and more names are taken.
-I do recommend putting lots of thought into this and really thinking twice before picking a name that counts as one of these mistakes.

 These tips should be considered before picking a name for a new business or organization too.
 If you’re starting a business, you should make sure the domain name you want to go with it is available before going any further.
 Otherwise, you need a new business name.

 Some word combinations that are easy to read with spaces become ambiguous when you are forced to take out the spaces for a URL.
+You really don’t want people misreading your domain name.
+It might be obvious to you how it should be read because you came up with it, but make sure that there aren’t other ways that it could be read.

 Some people will add in hyphens to get around the above problem, but my general advice is to try to avoid them.
 They are really hard for people to remember and just don’t look clean.